robertofierimonte/avocados-and-recipes/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the Project

-Generic takehome task for a Data Science / Machine Learning Engineer position.
+Generic Data Science / Machine Learning Engineering project to improve technical skills.

 <u>Requirements</u>:

 1. Create a linear regression model estimating the function `y=f(x)` that represents the price of Avocados based on historical data.
 Furthermore, information related to the features that most drive this change in price should be pointed out.

     This should be done using only numpy and basic python - i.e not using higher-level packages.
-Basic machine learning consideration when preprocessing and handling data need to be taken into consideration.
+Basic machine learning considerations when preprocessing and handling data need to be taken into consideration.
 Lines of code should be commented thoroughly to show understanding.

     [Link to dataset](​https://drive.google.com/file/d/1rhRzA2s44I8ASm_bMHnCpmAz_mNJQ7M3/view?usp=sharing)